-(b) Civil Penalties for Illegal Contributions. - If an individual, person, political committee, referendum committee, candidate, or other entity intentionally makes or accepts a contribution in violation of this Article, then that entity shall pay to the State
+Civil Penalties for Illegal Contributions. - If an individual, person, political committee, referendum committee, candidate, or other entity intentionally makes or accepts a contribution in violation of this Article, then that entity shall pay to the State costs of investigation, assessment, and collection.

-Board of Elections, in an amount to be determined by that Board, a civil penalty and the costs of investigation, assessment, and collection.
 The civil penalty shall not exceed twenty thousand dollars (\$20,000) or three times the amount of the unlawful contribution or expenditure involved in the violation, whichever amount is greater.
-The State Board of Elections may, in addition to the civil penalty, order that the amount unlawfully received be paid to the State Board by check, and any money so received by the State Board shall be deposited in the General Fund of North Carolina.
+The State Board of Elections may, in addition to the civil penalty, order that the amount unlawfully received be paid to the State Board by check, and any money so received by the State Board shall be deposited in the Civil Penalty and Forfeiture Fund of North Carolina.